Chisom83/Excel_Project_Work/README.md

 ## Overview

 This project focuses on analyzing sales and marketing strategies for bike rack sales, with a strong emphasis on key metrics and specific business requirements.
 By leveraging data-driven insights, the aim is to provide well-informed, actionable strategies that enhance inventory management and boost overall sales.
-Through this analysis, we strive to uncover valuable trends and opportunities that will support more effective marketing and inventory decisions, ensuring sustained growth in both bike rack and accessory sales.
+Through this analysis, we strive to uncover valuable trends and opportunities that will support more effective marketing and inventory decisions, ensuring sustained growth in bike rack sales.

 ### Objectives